Clapptastic/cursor-devdock/README.md

 ### Cannot connect to Node.js debugger
 - Ensure your Node.js application is started with the `--inspect` flag
 - Check that port 9229 is accessible
+- Review the debugger logs for connection issues

 ## Support